Updated: May 24

 Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) is a condition that is explained as having hyperactivity-impulsiveness and severe lack of attention to the point where the condition impairs ability to effectively learn, socialize, or function in an occupational environment. .
 This condition can affect children and easily continue into adulthood.
 The cause of this disorder is unknown, but treatment options are available and include medication and behavioral therapy. .
 The impaired utilization of or deficiency of dopamine seems to be an underlying factor to effective treatment options. .
 Dietary modifications have been reported by parents, practitioners, and research studies as a successful way to treat Attention Deficit Hyperactivity Disorder.

 Research has proven the disorder is exacerbated by things such as food allergies, sugars, food additives, and salicylates.
 It is highly recommended that an overall change in dietary habits and avoiding foods that contain these ingredients, especially dyes in particular. .
-The supplement intervention I would recommend is effectively treating effective disorders like Attention Deficit Hyperactivity Disorder with essential fatty acids. .
+The supplement intervention other nutrition practitioners would recommend is effectively treating effective disorders like Attention Deficit Hyperactivity Disorder with essential fatty acids. .

 Essential Fatty Acids have been used in numerous studies to effectively treat ADHD. .
 Many researchers, authors, scholars, and clinical studies have found that most children with this particular type of effective disorder lack essential fatty acids. .
 Mahan and colleagues (2014) suggest that people with ADHD cannot effectively metabolize linoleic acid. .
 Thus, they cannot absorb the fatty acids into their small intestine. .